-Our Store Committee plans and implements the running of Nature's Overlook Store in the Wildlife Center and Visitor Information.
+Our Store Committee plans and implements the running of Nature's Overlook Store in the Visitors Center and Visitor Information.

-If you would prefer to work in Nature's Overlook in the Wildlife Center greeting visitors and providing information as well as selling items from Nature's Overlook we are always seeking additional volunteers.
-Training is provided and resources and support are always available from experienced volunteers as well as our Wildlife Center Coordinator or Environmental Coordinator.
-Here is a job description for our Volunteer Wildlife Center Staff.
+If you would prefer to work in Nature's Overlook in the Visitor Center greeting visitors and providing information as well as selling items from Nature's Overlook we are always seeking additional volunteers.
+Training is provided resources and support are always available from experienced volunteers as well as our Interpretive program Coordinator or Environmental Education Coordinator.
+Here is a job description for our Volunteer Visitor Center Staff.